ammarmalik17/multi-brand-scraper/README.md

 ## Supabase Integration

-The project includes integration with Supabase for storing scraped data:
+The project includes comprehensive integration with Supabase for storing scraped data:

-1. **Product Table Schema**: Created by `setup_supabase.py`, includes fields for product details.
+1. **Product Table Schema**: Created by `setup_supabase.py`, includes fields for complete product details.
-2. **Brand Table**: References brands with their IDs.
+2. **Brand Table**: References brands with their IDs for proper data organization.
-3. **Data Upload**: Products are automatically formatted and uploaded to Supabase when using the `--supabase` flag.
+3. **Automatic Data Upload**: Products are automatically formatted and uploaded to Supabase when using the `--supabase` flag in main.py.
+4. **Manual Upload Utility**: The `upload_to_supabase.py` script allows uploading existing JSON files to Supabase.
-4. **Data Validation**: The upload process includes validation and error handling.
+5. **Data Validation**: The upload process includes validation and error handling.
+6. **Connection Verification**: The `check_supabase.py` script verifies connectivity and displays sample data.
+7. **Schema Updates**: The `update_supabase_schema.py` script handles schema modifications.

 ## Troubleshooting Supabase Connection